bravoPan/gilbert-website/content/post/mshololens/index.md

 ---
 title: Text Selection in MicroSoft HoloLens
 subtitle: Given the development with AR&VR, we need a smart way to achieve the text selection in the MS Hololens.
-Therefore, we developed the new interation named one thumb to achieve the text selection in the MS Hololens Edge browser.
+Therefore, we developed the new interation named head-tail to achieve the text selection in the MS Hololens Edge browser.

 # Summary for listings and search engines
 summary: This project is based on a P2P websocket that could connect MS Hololens and any smart phone (with major popular browser) to implement the text selection function in Hololens and many other headset devices.
 The basic idea is taking fully advantage of current devices, like smart phone everyone has as a controller to pinpoint the text position in the Hololens.
 The controller on the smart device is like this